pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 # The Objectives Course

 <div class="intro" markdown="1">
-**A 10-week course to get coached on writing objectives in a specific way that tricks your mind into getting to "done" on the stuff that matters.**
+**A 10-week course to get coached on writing objectives in a specific way that tricks your mind into getting to _done_ on the stuff that matters.**

 It'll start in the new year, with a group of 5 people to start, with examples and individual coaching all done over email.